humanmade/altis-enhanced-search/docs/search-configuration/README.md

 ## Max Query Length

 Typically search queries can be as long as the user wishes.
-As a preventative measure against slow queries and search request spamming Altis limits search query strings to **80 characters** by default.
+As a preventative measure against very slow queries and search request spamming Altis limits search query strings to **100 characters** by default.

 You can configure this value in 2 ways.